 Harry S. Truman

 In 1950, 33rd President Harry S. Truman visited his friend, former Chief of Staff and Defense Secretary, George C. Marshall, at Marshall’s handsome Leesburg home, Dodona Manor.
 Truman had charged Marshall with implementing a plan to rebuild Europe after WWII – what became the Marshall Plan – and with establishing the Truman Doctrine and NATO.
-The George C. Marshall House at Dodona Manor is now a museum and international leadership center.
+The George C. Marshall's Dodona Manor is now a museum and international leadership center.

 Dwight D. Eisenhower